 purpose: to measure upper body strength and endurance by timing how long they can hang with the chin above the bar.

-- equipment required: Stopwatch, Horizontal overhead bar at an adequate height, stool or step (optional) and a gym mat to be placed under the bar.
+equipment required: Stopwatch, Horizontal overhead bar at an adequate height, stool or step (optional) and a gym mat to be placed under the bar.

 procedure: Grasp the overhead bar.
-The grip for the President's Challenge allows using either an overhand grip (palms facing away from body) or underhand grip (palms facing toward body), while for FitnessGram the overhand grip is required (see more about grip types).
+The grip for the President's Challenge allows using either an overhand grip (palms facing away from body) or underhand grip (palms facing toward body), while for FitnessGram and Brockport the overhand grip is required (see more about grip types).
 Position the body with the armed flexed and the chin clearing the bar.
 The chest should be held close to bar with legs hanging straight.
 The body must not swing, the knees must not be bent, and the legs must not kick.
 The participants should be assisted to this position.
 The subject holds this position for as long as possible.
 Only one trial is required.

 - President's Challenge Fitness Awards.

-- pull-up and push-up upper body strength test
+- pull-up and push-up upper body strength tests